JuanJMendoza/Mini-Projects/README.md

 Built <a href="https://github.com/JuanJMendoza/MiniProjects/tree/master/Color%20Game"><strong><em>Color Game</em></strong></a> using <em>HTML</em>, <em>CSS</em>, and <strong>a lot</strong> of <em>Vanilla JavaScript</em>!

-><em> I learned so much building <a href="https://github.com/JuanJMendoza/MiniProjects/tree/master/Color%20Game"><strong><em>Color Game</em></strong></a>, I finally dove deep into JavaScript and was able to intertwine html, css, and javascript fluidly.
+><em> I learned so much building <a href="https://github.com/JuanJMendoza/MiniProjects/tree/master/Color%20Game"><strong><em>Color Game</em></strong></a>, I finally dove deep into JavaScript and was able to intertwine HTML, CSS, and JavaScript fluidly.
+I learned how to modularize functions so to keep my codebase clean and readable, and I got more practice with bare-bone CSS!
 I ran into many bugs but none I couldn't hurdle over!
 I'm extremly proud of myself for having completed this project, and I look forward to making more!!</em>

 <img src="https://media.giphy.com/media/fSdqYkJsG6PrFzrDKD/giphy.gif" width="500" height="400">